chronicleworks/chronicle/docs/index.md

 traceability of artwork, critical infrastructure, food items, medical devices, precious metals, or real estate, just to mention a few.

-Chronicle is powered by our blockchain platform Sextant, to facilitate its deployment and ongoing management, as well as its integration with enterprise systems.
+Chronicle can be easily deployed with SUSE Rancher, to facilitate its deployment and ongoing management, as well as its integration with enterprise systems.
 Our flexible deployment options include multi-cloud, on-premise, and hybrid environments, leveraging the industry-leading container orchestration